arvokoskikallio/jubictryoutchallenge/README.md

 # jubictryoutchallenge
-A small JavaFX program I made as a Jubic Internship trial
+A small JavaFX program I made as a Jubic Internship trial.